Mosiah87/portfolio/README.txt

 About Me
 --------
-I am a Computer Science student passionate about software development, problem-solving, and applying technology to real-world challenges.
+I am a Computer Science graduate (Dec 2025) passionate about software development, problem-solving, and applying technology to real-world challenges.
 My interests include software engineering, interactive applications, and exploring new tools to optimize workflows.

 Projects
 --------